Empirical Design in Reinforcement Learning: Observational experiments

 \subsection{Experiment one: a demonstration}

 The first step towards designing an effective experiment is identifying the scientific question (or hypothesis) of interest.
-In this first section, we will focus on the simpler observational studies which typically seek to answer questions of the form ``\emph{How well does algorithm A perform on environment E?}'' We will specifically be investigating the Expected SARSA (or ESARSA) algorithm on a simple maze gridworld environment.
+In this first section, we will focus on the simpler observational studies which typically seek to answer questions of the form ``\emph{How well does algorithm A perform on environment E?}'' We will specifically investigate the Expected SARSA (or E-Sarsa) algorithm on a simple maze gridworld environment.
 Details of the learning algorithm and environment can be found in Appendix~\ref{app_experiment-details}.
-For now it is sufficient to know that individual agents have sufficient learning capacity to efficiently to find a near optimal policy in this environment.
+For now, it is sufficient to know that individual agents have sufficient learning capacity to efficiently find a near optimal policy in this environment.

 Now that we know which agents we want to observe and on what environment, there are still many design decisions to be made.
 For example: (1) how many time steps will each trial or run contain?
 (2) if a terminal state is not reached after $n$ steps, will we artificially terminate the episode?
 (3) if the task is episodic, how many episodes should we run?
-In general these choices should be made based on what you want show.
+In general these choices should be made based on what you want to show.
 We will illustrate our thought process with an example experiment.